 When considering RV rentals in Alberta, there are many factors that go into the pricing including the time of year, type and size of RV, the distance you plan to travel, whether or not you are bringing pets, etc. Each company accounts for these variations differently (some are included in the base price, others are not).
-Have these key factors outlined explicitly when doing price comparisons, are key to making an informed decision.
+Having these key factors outlined explicitly when doing price comparisons is key to making an informed decision.

 Consider Other Important Factors, too.